Does Vinyl Flooring Fade in the Sun? (6 Ways to Prevent From Fading)

-However, other factors may also cause your beautiful vinyl flooring to fade apart from sunlight.
+But, other factors may also cause your beautiful vinyl flooring to fade apart from sunlight.

-The fading indoors may be caused by factors such as the cleaning methods.
 High temperatures are not suitable for vinyl flooring.
-Therefore, cleaning them using a steam mop or steam cleaners will likely fade and lose their waxy, shiny layer.
+So, cleaning them using a steam mop or steam cleaners will likely fade and lose their waxy, shiny layer.

 How To Prevent Your Vinyl Flooring from Fading?

 Cleaning and maintaining your vinyl flooring is pretty easy compared to hardwood floors.
-You will need extra care for your vinyl floors to last a long time.
-Constant maintenance can provide extra care.
-Here are some of the ways that you can use to prevent your vinyl flooring from fading.
+Vinyl floors need extra care to last a long time, and constant maintenance can help.

 Exterior Windows Covering

+The windows are one of the most significant sources of sunlight inside your house.
 It would be best to cover your windows to block harsh UV rays and ensure they do not reach your vinyl floor.
-The most effective form of protection is an awning made of sheets, which must be installed on your window’s exterior.

 Invest in Dark Curtains

-A set of curtains with roman and roller shades will completely block sunlight from entering and discoloring your luxury vinyl floor.
+A set of curtains with Roman and roller shades will completely block sunlight from entering and discoloring your luxury vinyl floor.
 Another advantage of having dark shades or curtains in your house is that it will ensure you have a dark room for deep sleep.

 Also See: Buying blackout curtains?
 Here’s what you should know first!